If your question is not listed, please do Contact us and we will be happy to answer your query.

 What is CPD?

-What happens if I am struggling and feel I can’t finish the qualification?
+What happens if I am struggling and I feel I can’t finish the qualification?

-You should contact your allocated assessor as soon as you know there is a problem, as they can support you with any issues you have.
-Your assessor can answer any questions in relation to completing your portfolio and try to work with you resolve any issues initially.
+You should contact your allocated assessor as soon as you know there is a problem, so they can support you with any issues you have.
+Your assessor can answer any questions in relation to completing your portfolio and will try to work with you to resolve any issues initially.
+If a solution cannot be found in this way, the assessor will contact the Centre for further support and guidance.